Bath Half Marathon Training Part 1

 Well done on taking the decision to sign up for the Bath Half (or maybe another run event)!

 The Bath Half marathon is a firm fixture in any Bath runner’s calendar.
-When you register, it always seems such a long time away – I’ve simply got ages before I have to start training, surely??
-Well you’re possibly not going to be running 13.1 miles today, tomorrow, next week or even next month (depending on your previous running experience), so let’s take a step back before doing anything rash and look at the things you do need to consider at this stage.
+When you register, it always seems such a long time away (and such a long distance to run!) – I’ve simply got ages before I have to start training, surely??
+Well you’re probably not going to be running 13.1 miles today, tomorrow, next week or even next month (depending on your previous running experience), so let’s take a step back before doing anything rash and look at the things you do need to consider at this stage.
 Below is just my experience of training for a run event, feel free to take it on board, adapt or ignore as you wish…

-You’re excited about having signed up for the Bath Half, and it may be tempting to launch out and run a really long way just to see if you can run that distance.
+You’re excited/daunted/in denial or all of the above about having signed up for the Bath Half, and it may be tempting to launch out and run a really long way just to see if you can run that distance.
 You’re keen to get out there and prove yourself.
 You’d probably manage it (even if you walked parts of it) but you are quite likely to cause yourself an overuse injury, or simply not enjoy it.

+So remember, start slowly and with short distances.
+A ten minute run (5 minutes away from your house, and 5 minutes back, even if you have to walk some of it) is fine, it’s all about habit forming at this stage.
 As a rule of thumb, you shouldn’t increase your training load by more than 10% per week.
 For example, if you run twice a week for 5km = 10km a week, you should increase 1 of your runs the next week by about 1km, giving a weekly total of 11km.
 The next week, you could increase the other run by a bit more than 1km, giving a weekly total of just over 12km, and so on.
-Listen to your body though and check in with how you’re feeling – you don’t always have to increase the distance (or time) of course!
+Listen to your body though and check in with how you’re feeling – you don’t always have to increase the distance (or time) of course, and it’s important to have some ‘cut-back’ weeks every 4 weeks or so, where you (slightly) ease off the time / distance.

 The Weather